-Public location pages on Facebook can be added to your Instagram posts.
-If the location you're looking for doesn't currently exist, you can create a new one on Facebook.
+Only public location pages on Facebook can be added to your Instagram posts.

 To create a new location, log into Facebook on your smartphone and create the location.
-Once you've created the location on Facebook, you'll be able to add it to your Instagram posts.
+Once you've created the location on Facebook, you'll be able to search for and add it to your Instagram posts.

 Adding Filters and Effects

 Once you've taken or uploaded a photo or video, you can edit it by applying filters:

 - Tap Next, then tap the filter you’d like to apply.